Artificial Intelligence in Video Games

 Carlo Santagostino, Doom, videogame, artificial character, Artificial Intelligence in Video Games

-This lecture, recorded on video, also explores many other crucial milestones in the history of AI in video games and how they have contributed to creating increasingly immersive and realistic gaming experiences.
+This conference, recorded on video, also explores many other crucial stages in the history of the AI in video games and as they have contributed to creating increasingly engaging and realistic game experiences.

 Speaker: Carlo Santagostino